Texas Alliance of Energy Producers

-The Texas Alliance of Energy Producers ("AEP) is a trade association based in Wichita Falls, Texas.
-It advocates for members of the petroleum industry in the United States.
+The Texas Alliance of Energy Producers ("TAEP") is a trade association based in Austin, Texas.
+It advocates for members of the petroleum industry in the United States.In particular, TAEP focuses on small independent producers and their unique needs in the global energy landscape.
 It represents nearly 3,000 individuals and member companies.

 History

 Created in 2000 through the merger of the North Texas Oil & Gas Association and the West Central Texas Oil & Gas Association, TAEP has a combined membership of over 3,000 members.
 TAEP brings together members in 300 cities and 29 states for the common purpose of advocating for the oil and gas industry.

 Texas Petro Index

 The group is known for creating the Texas Petro Index, a tool that measures the state of the oil economy.
 The index considers factors such as rig count, employment within the petroleum industry, petroleum prices, and production levels.

 Produced Water White Paper

 The White Paper provides facts and analysis that can be used by decision-makers, legislators, and voters.
 The paper highlights produced water management trends, provides examples of recycling and reuse, explores the evolving regulatory and policy framework in Texas, and provides a fact-based analysis of the impediments to improving produced water management.